-When the Councils involve the community in preparing the Local Plan or consult the community on a planning application they will:
+When the Councils involve the community in preparing the Local Plan or consult the community on a planning application, they will2:

-- Meet the legislative requirements for community engagement as a minimum, whilst considering proactive opportunities to involve the community as set out in the rest of this document. - Use the Councils' websites as the primary hub for publicising consultation, hosting supporting information and providing an up-to-date position whenever possible. - Encourage consultation responses to be made electronically, either through the online consultation system or by e-mail, whilst continuing to receive responses by post if that is necessary (note that electronic responses enable much easier sharing / viewing of consultation responses). - Notify Specific Consultees named in the legislation together with others as appropriate electronically by preference (or otherwise by letter if essential). - Explore opportunities for innovative methods of engagement including use of social media (or other technology) to reach groups of the community who prefer to engage in this way. - Monitor the use of consultation / engagement methods used including innovative methods to ensure they are effective and if necessary modify them accordingly. - Make available to view online all relevant information.
-If appropriate to the consultation make hard copies of relevant information available in community venues.
+- Meet the legislative requirements for community engagement as a minimum, whilst considering proactive opportunities to involve the community as set out in the rest of this document.
+Use the Councils' website as the primary hub for publicising consultation, hosting - Use the Councils' website as the primary hub for publicising consultation, hosting supporting information and providing an up-to-date position, whenever possible. - Encourage consultation responses to be made electronically, either through the online consultation system or by e-mail, whilst continuing to receive responses by post if that is necessary (note that electronic responses enable much easier sharing / viewing of consultation responses). - Notify Specific Consultees named in the legislation together with others as appropriate electronically by preference (or otherwise by letter if essential). - Explore opportunities for innovative methods of engagement including use of social media (or other technology) to reach groups of the community who prefer to engage in this way.